Skip to main content

 What happens if I don't get placed in my preferred community?

 RUOP will do their best to place you in that specific community, but we cannot guarantee a placement.
-Students with this specific need should prepare a back up-activity in the event RUOP is unable to find a placement.
+We encourage students to keep their expectations open and adopt a flexible attitude when it comes to site placements.

 If I'm not from University of Alaska campus, do I have a good chance of being assigned there?

 It is unlikely.
 Unless you have strong ties to the region, it is best if you do not rank Alaska first on your application.
-It is also unlikely for Alaska students to be placed in other regions.
+It is also unlikely for Alaska students to be placed in other regions without similar strong ties.
+This is primarily because of the high costs associated with travel and housing.

 RUOP Sites